matuteiglesias/journal/content/Media/2024-05-31_Integrated_Google_Calendar_and_Telegram_for_Media_.md

 **🕒 12:40–13:10**
 **🏷️ Labels**: Google Calendar, Telegram, Api Integration, Media Monitoring, Automation
 **📂 Project**: Media
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to explore and set up the integration of Google Calendar and Telegram for a media monitoring system.
+The goal of this session was to explore and set up the [[integration]] of Google Calendar and Telegram for a media monitoring system.
 This involved configuring APIs and developing scripts to automate the monitoring of messages and events.

 ### Key Activities
 - **Set Up Google Calendar [[API]]**: Configured the Google Calendar [[API]] on Google Cloud Platform, including project setup and OAuth 2.0 authentication.